Call Today! Free Immediate Response (818) 781-1570

 Extradition Legal Defenses

-If you are facing extradition, our Los Angeles criminal defense law firm may be able to prevent you from being extradited using a variety of defense strategies.
+If you are facing extradition, our Los Angeles criminal defense law firm may be able to prevent your extradition using a variety of defense strategies.
 These include:

 Mistaken Identity – In some cases, it's possible you may have been wrongfully detained because you are not the individual who was named on the arrest warrant.
 Our lawyers have seen cases where someone has the same name as the actual accused person, or your name was not spelled correctly on the warrant.
-In these types of situations, our attorneys may be able to successfully argue that you should not face extradition.
+In such situations, our attorneys may be able to successfully argue that you should not be extradited.

 Invalid Documentation – In some cases, it's possible that the requisition application and legal documents may not be in compliance with California's extradition laws.

-Our extradition attorneys may be able to find errors in the documentation that could cause a delay in the extradition process until the process is resubmitted.
+Our extradition attorneys may be able to identify errors in the documentation that could cause a delay in the extradition process, allowing it to be resubmitted.
 A delay could prove to be an advantage as it would give our law firm additional time to investigate your case and gather evidence to support our position against extradition.

 Contact a Los Angeles Criminal Defense Attorney

-With our decades of combined experience in criminal law, we can explore some favorable legal options or even challenge the extradition and represent you at your extradition hearing.
+With our combined decades of experience in criminal law, we can explore favorable legal options and even challenge extradition, representing you at your extradition hearing.

-The available defenses on your extradition will depend on the specific facts and circumstances of your case.
+The available defenses to your extradition will depend on the specific facts and circumstances of your case.
 Call our law firm at 877-781-1570.